Leenie/ansible-universe/README.md

 The root account is often disabled on modern systems for security reasons.
 If you need an explicit user for a given task, use `sudo_user: <name>` and `sudo: yes`.

+#### On copy/template, Set a owner, `-Wowner`

+If no owner is specified on a `copy` or a `template` task, the current user UID will be used.
+But that user can change and so will the file owner depending on who is running the playbook.
+This violates the idempotence rule.

 <!-- references -->